TeodorLav94/Logo-Grouper/README.md

 ---

+## 💡 Solution Explanation

+I wanted a fast, explainable way to group logos based on how they look, not metadata.
+Perceptual hashing stood out because it captures visual structure and is resilient to small changes.

+I did not use k-means or DBSCAN.
+Instead, I used a graph: if two logos are visually close (low Hamming distance), I connect them.
+Then I extract the connected components as groups.

+This gave me a simple, scalable pipeline without needing any machine learning.

+---

 ## 🔑 How It Works

 Logo-Grouper processes each domain in three key steps: logo retrieval, perceptual hashing, and similarity-based grouping using a graph structure.